DrGBL/WES.WGS/README.md

 The code is numbered to give the order which it was ran at McGill, however these aren't always necessary, and you can sometimes jump ahead.

-Dependencies: bcftools, plink, regenie, VEP (with LOFTEE and dbNSFP plugins), and hail (python module)
+Dependencies: R (with tidyverse), bcftools, plink, regenie, VEP (with LOFTEE and dbNSFP plugins), and hail (python 3.6 module)

 Here's a summary of what each function does, with more comments in each specific file: